 Do you want to take your passion for woodworking further?
 Are you planning on enrolling in a wood science or wood technology program?
 If you are, you may be eligible for a generous award from the WMIA Educational Foundation.
-This award is funded by the Woodworking Machinery Industry Association.
+The Woodworking Machinery Industry Association funds this award.

 To qualify you must submit a 1-page essay talking about your future aspirations.
 This must be accompanied by a transcript of your grades, a recommendation letter from a teacher and another from an employer or professional you have worked with.

-All applications are assessed by the Board of Trustees for the WMIA Educational Foundation.
-Special consideration is given to students who can show that they are passionate about pursuing careers in wood technology and related fields.
+The Board of Trustees for the WMIA Educational Foundation assesses all applications.
+They give special consideration to students who can show their passion for pursuing careers in wood technology and related fields.

 If you love creating unique quirky, cute, funny designs, this scholarship is one you must apply to.
 Funded by The Gallery Collection, the Annual Create-A-Greeting-Card Scholarship awards $10,000 for the best original design that can be used on the front of a greeting card.